Cathedral of Saint Joseph (Sioux Falls, South Dakota): St. Michael's Church and Cathedral

-The Cathedral of St. Joseph traces its history to the establishment of St. Michael's Church, Sioux Falls' first Catholic parish.
-It was founded in 1881 and a wooden building was constructed for a church.
-Two years later a larger brick church was built.
-It became the Pro-Cathedral when Bishop Martin Marty, who was Vicar Apostolic of the Dakota Territory, arrived in Sioux Falls in 1889.
-On November 12, of the same year Pope Leo XIII established the Diocese of Sioux Falls, and St. Michael's become the cathedral for the new diocese.
+The Cathedral of St. Joseph traces its history to the 1881 establishment of St. Michael's, the first Catholic parish in Sioux Falls.
+The parish constructed a wooden church, but it burned down later that year.
+Two years later, the parish replaced it with a larger brick church.

+St. Michael's Church became St. Michael's Pro-Cathedral when Bishop Martin Marty, Vicar Apostolic of the Dakota Territory, arrived in Sioux Falls in 1889.
+On November 12, 1889, Pope Leo XIII established the Diocese of Sioux Falls.
+At that point St. Michael's become the cathedral for the new diocese.